DjoykeAbyah/42_LIBFT/README.md

 ## Usage :memo:

 The library provides a collection of functions categorized into different parts.
-You can use them in any C project.

 ### Libc